Dashlane Password Manager Review 2023

 Features

-Dashlane has all the features one expects from a password manager: password management, autofill settings, encrypted notes, and more.
-But the app offers more than just the bare minimum and gives some popular features a dash of extra convenience while including others that its competitors lack completely.
+Dashlane has everything you'd expect from a password manager: password management, autofill settings, encrypted notes, and more.
+But the app offers much more and gives some popular features a dash of extra convenience while including others that its competitors don't have.

 Password Changer

-One of these is Dashlane's password changer.
-This handy premium feature allows paying subscribers to change multiple saved passwords with a single click.
-Should you use the same password for every website but want to plug that security gap in one fell swoop, Dashlane has got you covered.
-The password changer also lets you check the effectiveness of your passwords and change whatever needs correcting.
+One of these is "Password Changer".
+This handy premium feature allows paying subscribers to change multiple stored passwords with a single click.
+If you use the same password for every website, Dashlane can help you easily enhance your security with a single click.
+It's also possible to check how strong your passwords are and change any weak ones.

-The disadvantage is that the tool doesn't work with every website.
-From the 300 entries in our sample, a measly six could be automatically changed (three of these were with the same service), a fairly poor yield.
-With that said, a new version of the password changer is in the process of beta testing, with Dashlane constantly supplementing its list of supported sites.
+Unfortunately, the tool doesn't work with every website.
+From the 300 entries in our sample, only six could be automatically changed (three of these were with the same service).
+With that said, a new version is undergoing beta testing, and Dashlane constantly adds to the list of supported sites.

 Autofill

-So far as convenience is concerned, the most important aspect of a password manager is its autofill system.
-Dashlane, like all other services, handles the automatic input of login data and other forms through its browser extension.
+When it comes to convenience and password managers, it's all about autofill.
+Like all other services from our sample, Dashlane handles the automatic input of login data and other forms through its browser extension.

 Whenever the password manager identifies an input field, the Dashlane icon appears.
-After clicking on this, you'll be able to select from saved entries and automatically enter a username and password.
-Dashlane also automatically saves new registration data, lending a hand by offering users the ability to create and save passwords that it automatically generates.
+After clicking on this, you'll be able to select from saved entries and automatically supply a username and password.
+Dashlane also automatically saves new registration data, lending a hand by offering users the ability to create and save automatically generated passwords.

-During testing, Dashlane's autofill feature didn't disappoint, whether with classic registration forms, addresses, or bank data.
+During testing, Dashlane's autofill feature didn't disappoint: It effortlessly and accurately juggled classic registration forms, addresses, and bank data.

 Password Generator

 A password manager wouldn't be complete without a password generator.
-Dashlane's version is prominently integrated into the browser extension, making it easy for users to configure and create secure passwords with a single click.
-On top of that, the service's password generator is easy to find, lightning-fast, and intuitive, but unfortunately, unable to create full password phrases.
+Dashlane's tool is prominently integrated into the browser extension, allowing users to configure and create secure passwords with a single click.
+On top of that, the service's password generator is easy to find, lightning-fast, and intuitive.
+The only downside is that it cannot be used to create full passphrases.

-Dashlane's password generator makes it easy to automatically create secure passwords.
+Use Dashlane's "Password Generator" to automatically create secure passwords.

 Password Health